-There are many powerful technologies and tools out there and it can be easy to end up spending heavily for tech you don’t use.
-Make sure you keep subscriptions manageable to avoid unexpectedly high costs.
+Although there are many powerful technologies and tools out there, make sure you keep subscriptions manageable to avoid unexpectedly high costs.

 There is a multitude of funding models to choose from – which can create some confusion.
 Even then, some nonprofits can feel ‘stuck’ and limited in their options.

 Donorbox is the most affordable donation platform out there, charging a small platform fee of 1.5% for the month’s donations.
-Our fees are the lowest in the market, and we charge no setup fee.
+Donorbox is trusted by more than 35,000 nonprofits around 38+ countries.

 Deciding on a funding model is crucial when starting a nonprofit.
-A funding model can combine a variety of funding sources in different ‘constellations’ and proportions.
-This will depend on the nature of the nonprofit you’re setting up.
+It depends on the nature of the nonprofit.
 Below are the different types of funding you might want to consider.

 Individual donors can make one-time or recurring donations.
 They also give in a variety of ways: online and offline, through events, auctions, planned giving, peer-to-peer fundraising, and more.

 Here’s a good example of a recurring donation form.